Tech & Product

-It’s all about our customers!
+It’s all about our customers

 Lean & agile

-Over the past few years, our development methodology has evolved into a system that works well for us.
+Our development methodology has evolved into a system that works well for us.
 Since no system is perfect, we are committed to constant re-evaluation and improvement of the way we work.
 Honed from exploring various flavours of agile and lean, we believe that our way of working helps us get the right things done at the right time.

 Symfony, a PHP framework

-PostgreSQL was the best match for our needs, offering advanced features coupled with a high level of data integrity.
+PostgreSQL is the best match for our needs, offering advanced features coupled with a high level of data integrity.
 To ensure data integrity, we take advantage of PostgreSQL’s triggers and functions by pushing some of our business logic into the database.
-For example: we use triggers to log data changes, which makes things more consistent and reliable.
+For example, we use triggers to log data changes, which makes things more consistent and reliable.
 Postgres has allowed us to make the site faster by taking advantage of query optimisation features such as geospatial functions and partial indexes.